Lorna Moon: Literary works

 Her literary works include Doorways in Drumorty (1925), a collection of short stories, and the novel Dark Star (1929).
 Dark Star was a critical success, and in 1930 was adapted for the screen as Min and Bill, starring Marie Dressler and Wallace Beery.
-Doorways in Drumorty contained a series of stories set in a fictional Scottish town: however the location and characters were drawn from her memories of Strichen, much to the indignation of certain of the townspeople, and her work was banned from the local library.
+Doorways in Drumorty contained a series of stories set in a fictional Scottish town: however the location and characters were drawn from her memories of Strichen, much to the indignation of certain townspeople, and her work was banned from the local library.

 Recent developments

 The Collected Works of Lorna Moon, edited by Glenda Norquay, was published in 2002.
 In 2008 a plaque commemorating Lorna Moon was unveiled in Strichen.
 In 2010 a stage play, based on the stories in Doorways in Drumorty, was written by Mike Gibb and performed around Scotland by Red Rag Theatre.
 Further major Scottish tours were staged by Red Rag in 2011 and by Awkward Stranger 2019.
-Playwright and Author Mike Gibb also wrote Drumorty Revisited, a follow up to Lorna Moon's Doorways in Drumorty, which was published by Hame Press in 2019.
+Playwright and Author Mike Gibb also wrote Drumorty Revisited, a follow-up to Lorna Moon's Doorways in Drumorty, which was published by Hame Press in 2019.
 A film based on the life of Lorna Moon, scripted by Alison Peebles, has been proposed, with Kate Winslet being named as a potential candidate to play the title role.